On the Perturbative Quantization of Einstein-Hilbert Gravity Embedded in a Higher Derivative Model II: Introduction

 For the construction of the model in perturbation theory, we applied the Bogoliubov-Parasiuk-Hepp-Zimmermann-Lowenstein (BPHZL) renormalization scheme \cite{pottel2021perturbative}.
 The backbone of this scheme is power counting.
 Important for a qualitative understanding is the role which the different classical invariants play in this context: in order to have off-shell IR-convergence the EH term must be present; in order to have UV-convergence the higher derivative terms are required.
 This fact constrains tightly possible limits in terms of the couplings $c_3\kappa^{-2}$, $c_1$, and $c_2$.
 The cosmological term is irrelevant in this respect.
 We suppress it by a normalization condition.

 In the present paper we deepen the previous analysis by some more detailed study.
 As a substitute of scaling in flat spacetime we derive a Ward identity for rigid Weyl invariance.
 We show that in Landau gauge certain finiteness properties can be established which have been known in the context of Yang-Mills theories before \cite{Blasi:1990xz}.
 This simplifies considerably the renormalization group (RG) analysis.
 Central, however, is a discussion of the state space of the model.
 By using spin two fields which decompose and diagonalize the sector which is bilinear in the $h$ field, \cite{stelle1978classical}, we can study the role, in particular the removal of those degrees of freedom which have been introduced by the higher derivatives.
 We show that the massive fields have no poles in higher orders.
 Potential respective singularities would be RG dependent, hence unphysical.
-This implies that the $S$-matrix for the massless modes is unitary.
+This implies that the violation of unitarity of the $S$-matrix is restricted to the tree approximation.